 Edinburgh Fringe audiences are set to become judge and jury in ‘F Off‘, a brand new commission written in response to the ongoing Cambridge Analytica Scandal.

 Delving into the darkest depths of social media, with a cast of 12 interrogating its highs and lows, the Facebook generation put social network on trial.

-Paul Roseby OBE, CEO and Artistic Director, National Youth Theatre of Great Britain, said: “Inviting our young cast to leave social media for 24 hours in developing this show has unveiled a unhealthy over dependency on social media voyeurism and violation in equal measure.
-F. Off will stick a few digits up in the air and ask our post-millennials who is really to blame.”
+NYT Artistic Director Paul Roseby OBE, said: “Inviting our young cast to leave social media for 24 hours in developing this show has unveiled a unhealthy over dependency on social media voyeurism and violation in equal measure.
+‘F Off’ will stick a few digits up in the air and ask our post-millennials who is really to blame.”